deliveroo/deliveroo.engineering/_posts/2017-03-13-scaling-rails-3.old.md

 excerpt: >
   We're not particularly proud that we are still using Rails 3.2, but we _are_ extremely proud of scaling our traffic over the last few years.
-Our new services are built in Rails 5, but we still have a hefty chunk of funtionality in our original Rails 3.x monolith.
+Our new services are built in Rails 5, but we still have a hefty chunk of functionality in our original Rails 3.x monolith.
 A rueful "rails 3.old" hits our slack channels as someone stumbles across an issue as they switch back to the monolith.
 Growing our business, features and team over the last few years has left little time to do a wholesale upgrade of the monolith platform.
-Here are some tactial things we've done to help it keep pace with our growth.
+Here are some tactical things we've done to help it keep pace with our growth.

 ---